arijits17/udon/Udon/README.md

 `java daikon.Daikon *.dtrace`

-### 2. RTool's Invariant Generation
+### 2. Udon's Invariant Generation
-The main usage of the RTool is to generate invariants for not only sequential C/C++ programs, but also concurrent C/C++ programs.
-For this purpose, we should invoke RTool in a similar fashion as discussed in the previous section.
+The main usage of the Udon is to generate invariants for not only sequential C/C++ programs, but also concurrent C/C++ programs.
+For this purpose, we should invoke Udon in a similar fashion as discussed in the previous section.
 However, we also need to run the target program under the supervision of the Inspect systematic concurrency testing tool.

 To compile the program for Inspect and at the same time generate program points, use the below mentioned command.

-`controller_ui.py rtool comp`
+`controller_ui.py Udon comp`

 Once the instrumented program is generated, we can use

-`controller_ui.py rtool run $ # %`
+`controller_ui.py Udon run $ # %`

 Here, $ corresponds to the iteration count (as mentioned in the previous section), and # corresponds to the algo choice.
 Since Inspect can use three